 Just because one company raises your rates, doesn’t mean you won’t find a better deal elsewhere.
 Another insurer might be able to look past the things raising your rates at your current company.
 Or another provider might offer lower prices because they have fewer company losses.

-Many things go into your insurance premium, and you just might be able to find better prices by switching to another insurer.
-Try comparing rates between auto insurance companies and see which one offers you the best deal.
+Many factors go into your insurance premium, and you might find better prices by switching to another insurer.
+Try comparing rates between companies to get the best deal.

 Look for Discounts

 You could lower your rates by looking for discounts.
 The good student discount, safe driving discounts, age-related discounts, and more could help keep your rates down.
 One of the best ways to lower your rates is by bundling your insurance.
-Per AmFam, bundling home and auto could save you around 20% on your insurance.
+Per AmFam, bundling home and auto could save you around 20%.

 Talk to Your Agent

 Talking to your insurance agent is another good idea for lowering your auto rates.
-They might have suggestions on steps you can take that you haven’t thought about.
-Even if they don’t give you the answer you want, your agent is still a helpful resource and should know how your car insurance provider works.
+They might suggest steps you can take that you haven’t considered.
+Even if they don’t give you the answer you want, your agent is still a helpful resource and should know how your provider works.

-Be Careful Who You Add to Your Policy
+Be Careful about Who You Add to Your Policy

 Adding a driver to your policy could raise your auto rates.
 For instance, adding a teen driver or someone with a bad driving record could badly affect your premium.
-To keep your rates as low as possible, make sure you’re careful with whom you add to your policy.
+To keep rates reasonable, be careful with whom you add to your policy.

-Also, remove someone on your policy as soon as possible if they got into an accident or had a serious ticket such as a DUI or reckless driving.
+Also, remove someone from your policy as soon as possible if they cause an accident or receive a citation for something serious.
 It’s not a guarantee, but you could avoid a spike in your rates by removing a high-risk driver.

 Keep an Eye on Your Rates

 You can ensure your rates are at the lowest they can be by keeping an eye on them.
 Insurance companies aren’t always perfect.
-It’s possible they could make an error when deciding your prices.
+They could make an error when deciding your prices.
 You could save money by paying close attention to your premium and reporting any issues or concerns to your insurer.